 - If you have a telescope for viewing planets you also have one for observing the Moon and the constellations as well.

-Compare telescopes for planetary viewing
+telescopes for planetary viewing

 What’s the best telescope for viewing planets?

-How much for a telescope to see planets?
+What you’d expect to pay for a telescope to see planets?

 - If you don’t mind spending more, automated mounts help with tracking the planets as they move across the sky with the rotation of the Earth.